fpem123/pre-processor/README.md

 * output

     Hello, guys my name is Kïm.
 And I have 10-blocks.
-I like Orange🍊🍊🍊 & Banana🍌 @ peach🍑🍑 that yummy...!
-Okay; I love it.
-I can eat 23 oranges at same time.
-Oh.... you can't? sorry😢.
+I like Orange🍊🍊🍊 & Banana🍌 @ peach🍑🍑 that yummy...! <hr> Okay; I love it.
+I can eat 23 oranges at same time. lol Oh.... you can't? sorry😢.

 #### to_capitalize